Zacharymk1213/cli-calculator/README.md

 - The `x` and `:` symbols are interpreted as multiplication and division, respectively, to match common Hungarian input conventions.
 - The number-base menu accepts numbers prefixed with `0b` or `0x`.
 - Trigonometric/logarithmic functions expect radians and must be written with parentheses (e.g. `sin(0.5)`).

+## Graph utility workflow

+1. Launch **10) Graph utility** from the main menu.
+2. Choose whether you want to enter values manually or load them from a CSV file.
+   - *Manual*: paste or type a whitespace- or comma-separated list of numbers.
+Enter `back` to cancel.
+   - *CSV*: provide the file path, confirm whether the first row holds headers, then pick the column either by name or index.
+Empty or invalid entries are skipped with a short summary.
+3. Pick the ASCII preview height (2–20).
+This uses the existing terminal renderer so you can sanity-check your dataset before exporting.
+4. Provide an output filename (defaults to `graph.png`).
+If you omit `.png`, it is appended automatically.
+5. The tool writes a 600×400+ pixel PNG that includes grid lines, labeled axes, and red data points connected by blue line segments to make the exported chart easier to interpret at a glance.

+PNG exports rely on zlib; make sure the development package is available if you build from source.

 ### REPL shortcuts